 Numerous genetic syndromes cause craniofacial abnormalities Overview of Congenital Craniofacial Abnormalities Congenital craniofacial abnormalities are a group of defects caused by abnormal growth and/or development of the head and facial soft-tissue structures and/or bones.
 (See also Introduction to... read more .
 The face is inspected for symmetry and normal development, particularly of the mandible, palate, pinnae, and external auditory canals.

 The eyes may be easier to examine the day after birth because the birth process causes swelling around the eyelids.
 Eyes should be examined for the red reflex; its absence may indicate glaucoma Primary Infantile Glaucoma Primary infantile glaucoma is a rare developmental defect in the iridocorneal filtration angle of the anterior chamber that prevents aqueous fluid from properly draining from the eye.
 This obstruction... read more , cataracts Congenital Cataract Congenital cataract is a lens opacity that is present at birth or shortly after birth.
-(See also Cataracts in adults.)
-Congenital cataracts may be sporadic, or they may be caused by chromosomal... read more , or retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina that occurs almost exclusively in children Retinoblastoma occurs in 1/15,000 to 1/30,000 live births and represents about 2% of childhood cancers ( 1)... read more .
+Diagnosis is clinical and sometimes with imaging.
+Treatment is surgical removal of the cataract.
+(See also... read more , or retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina that occurs almost exclusively in children Retinoblastoma occurs in 1/15,000 to 1/30,000 live births and represents about 2% of childhood cancers ( 1)... read more .
 Subconjunctival hemorrhages are common and caused by forces exerted during delivery.